 The Company has three independent non-executive Directors, one of them has appropriate professional qualification or accounting or related financial management expertise.
 The Company has received a written confirmation of independence from each of the existing independent non-executive Directors pursuant to the requirement of Rule 3.13 of the Listing Rules.
 The Company considers that each of the independent non-executive Directors is and has remained independent in accordance with the independence guidelines set out in the Listing Rules.
-During the Year, the Chairman held one meeting with the independent non-executive Directors without the presence of other Directors.
+During the Year, the Chairman held one meeting with the independent non-executive Directors without the presence of other Directors and All Directors have access to the advice and services of the Company Secretary to ensure that the Board procedures and all applicable laws, rules and regulations, are followed.